Bluefins 15yrs+ Retention Trend (2021–2025)

 What the Five-Year Trend Shows

 Many clubs lose performance swimmers after age 15.
-Bluefins has grown from 8 to 27, and the sharp rise in 2025 reflects both swimmer progression and a major structural update to the pathway.
+Our growth from 8 to 27 reflects both swimmer progression and a deliberate structural update during 2025.

 clearer, age-appropriate progression routes